briandj1/Cybersecurity-Home-Lab/README.md

 # Cybersecurity-Home-Lab
-A repository documenting the architecture, configuration, and experiments conducted in my personal cybersecurity home lab
+A repository documenting the architecture, configuration and experiments conducted in my personal cybersecurity home lab

 # Cybersecurity Home Lab